Where can I buy this plant?

 Where can I report an environmental offence?

 To report an environmental offence, please phone the tip-off line for contraventions of environmental legislation: 0800 205 005.

 Can you help my child with information for his/her school project?

 The Mary Gunn Library in the Pretoria National Botanical Garden and Harry Molteno Library in the Kirstenbosch National Botanical Garden are open to visitors and learners for research purposes.
 Visits to the library are by appointment.
-Please go to the pages of the libraries for contact details.
-The library catalogues can also be viewed online.
+Please go to the pages of the Garden libraries for contact details.

 Can students work at SANBI during holidays?